slaclab/nalms/docs/demo.md

 $ nalms build-grafana-dashboard Demo
 ```

-This created a dashboard for the Demo configuration in `examples/demo/config/dashboards`.
+This created a dashboard for the Demo configuration in $NALMS_GRAFANA_DASHBOARD_DIR.
 Launch the Grafana instance:
 ```
-$ nalms start-grafana --config Demo
+$ nalms start-grafana
 ```

 Launch firefox and navigate to [http://localhost:3000](http://localhost:3000).
 Select AlarmLogs from the available dashboards.